JayCuthrell/jaycuthrell.com/_pages/resume.md

 ![Dell Technologies](/images/delltech.jpg)
 Dell Technologies
-- Field Facing Managing Director
+- Managing Director, Engineering Technologists
    - 2020 – Present
    - Tapped as servant leader to help develop the world's best global team of field facing [Engineering Technologists](https://engineeringtechnologists.com) focused on the autonomous infrastructure business.
 Discussion leader for customer conversations, solutions, strategic alliances, and trusted facilitator in Executive Briefings around the globe as a "virtual road warrior".
-- Managing Director, Engineering
+- Managing Director, Software Engineering
    - 2019 – 2020
    - Managing leader role within new product introduction organization as acting lead for cross-company interlock for Engineering.
 Acting lead for field planning.
 Continued role as acting Chief of Staff to support the SVP of Engineering for new product introduction for autonomous infrastructure.

 ![Dell EMC](/images/dellemc.jpg)
 Dell EMC
-- Chief of Staff, Engineering
+- Director and Chief of Staff, Software Engineering
    - 2018 – 2019
    - Promoted to serve as a force multiplier for SVP of Engineering for new product introduction.
 Remapped CTO team into a new product introduction organization.
 Developed high potential managing leaders at the manager, senior manager, director, and senior director levels to scale the new product introduction for autonomous infrastructure.
-- Chief of Staff, Office of the CTO
+- Director and Chief of Staff, Office of the CTO
    - 2016 – 2018
    - Promoted to serve as proxy for SVP & CTO and a force multiplier for President of converged platforms and solutions division as an executive sponsor with key accounts.
 Key leader engaged for EBC’s winning multiple +$100 Million USD deals.
 [Extensive travel and speaking responsibilities and analyst interaction at major industry events](/media/).